Living with Hypercholesterolemia

-Patients with FH, particularly the homozygous (more severe) type, have LDL-C levels that are much higher than recommended levels (often over 400 mg/dL).
+Patients with FH, particularly the homozygous (more severe) type, have LDL-C levels that are much higher than recommended levels, sometimes over 400 or 500 mg/dL.
 As a result, they are at much greater risk for cardiovascular events and their levels are more difficult to manage.

 Common conditions, comorbidities, and behaviors associated with hypercholesterolemia include5:

-- Type 2 diabetes, which lowers high-density lipoprotein-cholesterol (HDL-C, or “good cholesterol”) levels and raises low-density lipoprotein-cholesterol (LDL-C, or “bad cholesterol”) levels; this combination increases the risk of heart disease and stroke
+- Type 2 diabetes, which lowers high-density lipoprotein-cholesterol (HDL-C, or “good cholesterol”) levels and raises (LDL-C, or “bad cholesterol”): levels; this combination increases the risk of heart disease and stroke

-- Obesity, which is linked to higher triglyceride levels, higher LDL-cholesterol levels, and lower HDL-cholesterol levels and can also lead to heart disease, high blood pressure, and diabetes
+- Obesity, which is linked to higher triglyceride levels, higher LDL-C levels, and lower HDL-C levels and can also lead to heart disease, high blood pressure, and diabetes

 - Eating a diet high in saturated fat and trans fat, which may contribute to high cholesterol and related conditions, such as heart disease